-Indicators can be selected that reflect the content of minimum core obligations, which has been defined and elaborated for many rights.
-For example, Article 13 of the Covenant provides that "primary education shall be compulsory and available free to all".
-Ensuring the satisfaction of this "minimum essential level" of education is a minimum core obligation according to the Committee.
-So an indicator to monitor this obligation could be primary completion rates in a country.
-To satisfy this minimum core obligation, a state should ideally have a completion rate of 100%, though for states with limited resources this benchmark is often unattainable.
-Thus, in order evaluate the reasonableness of the gap between such a benchmark and a state's actual performance in practice, CESR has often used regional comparisons as reference points.
-In this approach, a country's performance on a particular indicator is assessed vis-à-vis its neighbors, regional averages, or other countries with similar characteristics, such as GDP per capita.
-Comparing the enjoyment of these minimum essential levels to countries at similar levels of development can help judge the reasonableness of variations from 100% attainment of these minimum essential levels, demonstrating the importance of the prioritization of resources for meeting minimum core obligations.
+for states with limited resources this benchmark is often unattainable.
+Thus, in order to judge the gap between such a benchmark and a state's actual performance in practice, CESR has often used regional comparisons as reference points.
+In this approach, a country's performance on a particular indicator is assessed vis-à-vis its neighbors, regional averages, or other countries with similar characteristics, such as available resources.
+Comparing the enjoyment of these minimum essential levels to countries at similar levels of development can help evaluate the reasonableness of variations from 100% attainment of these minimum essential levels, demonstrating the importance of the prioritization of resources for meeting minimum core obligations, and exposing outlier governments.

 To measure the human rights principle of non-discrimination it is necessary to capture disparities in the enjoyment of the right(s) under review.
-Again, socioeconomic indicators are well suited to do this, as they are commonly disaggregated by characteristics such as sex, age, educational attainment, ethnicity and race, location, income quintile, and other relevant social groups, although availability and comparability of disaggregated data on these and other grounds of relevance to human rights can be a significant problem.
+Again, socioeconomic indicators are well suited to do this, as they are often disaggregated by characteristics such as sex, age, educational attainment, ethnicity and race, location, income quintile, and other relevant social groups, although availability and comparability of disaggregated data on these and other grounds of relevance to human rights can be a significant problem.
 Nevertheless, disaggregated data is a powerful tool to highlight inequalities across population groups, as well as to identify possible determinants of the right under assessment.
 Furthermore, disaggregating indicators by multiple demographic characteristics may permit analysis of intersecting or compound forms of discrimination.
-CESR's Factsheets on Egypt, Guatemala and the USA, for example, have represented multiply disaggregated data in the form of statistical tree diagrams to graphically visualize intersecting disparities and highlight the relative weight of factors such as gender, ethnicity and geographical location in shaping educational outcomes.
+CESR's Factsheets on Egypt, Guatemala, Spain and the USA, for example, have represented multiple disaggregated data in the form of statistical tree diagrams to graphically visualize intersecting disparities and highlight the relative weight of factors such as gender, ethnicity and geographical location in shaping educational outcomes.

-Examining outcome indicators over time and calculating their rates of change can help uncover whether adequate progress has been made; if there has been any retrogression in outcomes; and when the state can be expected to reach a particular benchmark.
-Of course, this sort of time series analysis is dependent on the regular collection of data, which, in practice, is not always readily available.
+Examining outcome indicators over time and calculating their rates of change can help uncover whether adequate progress has been made, if there has been any stagnation or backsliding in outcomes, and when the state can be expected to reach a particular benchmark.
+Of course, this sort of time series analysis is dependent on the regular collection of longitudinal and disaggregated data, which, in practice, is not always readily available.
 Again, country comparisons may be used to judge the reasonableness of a state's rate of progress, while disaggregated data can highlight whether or not progress is equitable and disparities are being reduced.